Himanshukohale22/Controller-Drone/README.md

 Specification:
 On board chip of controller is STM32F4XC high performance microcontroller.
 Board contains gyroscope and accelorometer for flight controlling and PID motion.
-Two pyro channels are present on board for parachute deployment in regular mode and other in emergency  mode.

 Hardware design:
 STM32F411xc main controller.
-mpu6050 gyroscope and accelorometer sensor. bmp280 pressure and altitude sensor.
-Inbuilt SD card module.
-nrf24 RF module for on board communicaton between base station and flight ROCEKT.
+mpu6050 gyroscope and accelorometer sensor. bmp280 pressure and altitude sensor. nrf24 RF module for on board communicaton between base station and flight ROCEKT.